Crowd pickets Brent Council over 'unjust' housing policy

 An impassioned crowd gathered outside Brent 's Civic Centre in Wembley to protest against the council's housing services.

-The demonstration in Engineers Way, Wembley, on Monday (January 8), was organised by Gashaan, a non-profit body which claims Brent's housing authority is "responsible for the continued suffering of our communities and our families."
+The demonstration in Engineers Way, Wembley, on Monday (January 8), was organised by Gaashaan, a non-profit body which claims Brent's housing authority is "responsible for the continued suffering of our communities and our families."

-According to protest organiser Ikran Abdullahi, Brent Council has forced families into accommodation "unfit for human habitation" and its treatment of homeless people is "absurd and unjust."
+According to protest organiser Sahel Ali, Brent Council has forced families into accommodation "unfit for human habitation" and its treatment of homeless people is "absurd and unjust."

-Mr Abdullahi claimed up to 100 people pitched up to protest and signed a petition that was presented to the council at 2pm.
+Mr Ali claimed up to 100 people pitched up to protest and signed a petition that was presented to the council at 2pm.

 Speaking to getwestlondon he said: "This is a noisy protest - people from marginalised communities are suffering at the hands of Brent Council.